 When to Use Antacids

 If you experience heartburn occasionally, using an antacid can help to limit the heartburn symptoms you experience.
 This is an efficient way to neutralize the acid in your stomach before it can reach the esophagus.
-We use calcium carbonate sourced from organic chicken egg shell in our chewable antacid tablets to combat tough reflux discomfort quickly.
 However, if you are experiencing acid reflux every time you eat or at the end of each day, it may be time to consider making some lifestyle changes that will help keep your symptoms under control.

 Lifestyle Changes to Support Healthy Digestion